 - Schomburg Center for Research in Black Culture

-Saving Money on Things to Do in New York with Kids with the Go City Card
+Saving Money on Fun Things to Do in New York City with Kids with the Go City Card

 Attraction passes are always a great way to save money when traveling.
 We first used the Go City card when deciding to do some things in Orlando besides theme parks.
 It was such a savings and then we realized they have it available in many cities.
 We had to get it for our summer trip to New York and did all of these things for one low price.
-The Go City Card offers options for unlimited attractions for a set amount of days like 2 or 3 or a set number of attractions and then you just go to whichever attractions you want.
+The Go City Card offers options for unlimited attractions for a set amount of days like 2 or 3 or a set number of attractions most of which are kid-friendly.
+All you have to do is pick and then you just go to whichever attractions you want.
 We chose the 5 attraction pass and enjoyed the below options.

 The GoCity New York card is a great way to save a lot of money in New York.
 Check out all of the attractions they offer in NYC here, there are over 90.

-Other Affordable Things to Do in New York with Kids
+Other Fun Affordable Things to Do in New York with Kids